-I am a research scientist in the programming systems team at NVIDIA Research.
-My current work focuses on improving the performance and efficiency of deep neural networks through neural architecture search (NAS), sparsification and factorization, and compiler- and runtime-based approaches.
-More broadly, I'm interested in research problems that lie at the intersection of systems and machine learning.
+I am a scientist at NVIDIA Research, where I work on improving the performance and efficiency of deep neural networks.
+My areas of interest include neural architecture search (NAS), sparse and dynamic neural networks, and compiler and runtime-based optimization of machine learning models.

 Prior to joining NVIDIA, I completed my Ph.D. in Computer Science from the University of Utah under the guidance of Prof. Mary Hall.
 While at Utah, I worked on machine learning-based techniques to improve the performance, portability, and energy efficiency of GPU programs.